 - 3 Nights of cruising on Turquoise Coast

 Day 1 - Arrive in Istanbul

 Upon arrival at Istanbul Ataturk Airport, our driver will pick you up from the international arrivals and will drop you at your hotel.
-In the afternoon, our guide will meet you at the hotel for orientation of Istanbul and a night out to get the feeling of the city.
+Our guide will meet you at the hotel for orientation in Istanbul and a night out to get the city's feeling in the afternoon.
 Our guide will drop you at your hotel then for and Overnight in Istanbul.